Luphen1/NewYork-Housing-Market-Portfolio/README.md

 LONGITUDE: Longitude coordinate of the house

 ### Tools
-- Excel - For importing and inspecting the dataset,then check for missing values and duplicate records [https://www.kaggle.com/datasets/nelgiriyewithana/new-york-housing-market](https)
+- Excel - For importing and inspecting the dataset, then check for missing values and duplicate records to enhanced data integrity [https://www.kaggle.com/datasets/nelgiriyewithana/new-york-housing-market](https)
 - Power Bi - Creating interactive dashboard report